This is Part 2 of a Spring 2024 day trip upon Paint Lick. Check out Part 1, The unlikely wilderness of your home place

 For an up-back trip, the grounding zone normally marks the half-way point and likely place you will inhabit for the next 30 minutes or 30 hours in ambulatory and psychic exploration.
 The grounding zone may be privately owned.
 It may be public.
 It will likely be minimally inhabited and unsurveilled.
 Yours, for your time here.
 (Tread lightly and with love.)

-I reach my Paint Lick grounding zone in a lazy 30 minutes, beaching on creek-left beneath a tiny Madison County bottom abandoned sometime during the Clinton administration.
-To my right, a high Garrard County limestone ridge races toward the creek, pinching off the considerable bottom that I have been following since leaving the Kentucky.
+I reach my Paint Lick grounding zone in a lazy 30 minutes, beaching on creek-left beneath a tiny bottom on the Madison County side that appears to have ben abandoned sometime during the Clinton administration.
+To my right, a high Garrard County limestone ridge races toward the creek, pinching off the considerable bottom that I have been following since taking leave of the Kentucky.

 I rise.
 I stretch.
 I eat a granola bar.